-Are there other indices of item discrimination?
+Are there other indices?

 There are two other indices commonly used in classical test theory.
 There is the cousin of the point-biserial, the biserial.
 There is also the top/bottom coefficient, where the sample is split into a highly performing group and a lowly performing group based on total score, the P value calculated for each, and those subtracted.
 So if 85% of top examinees got it right and 60% of low examinees got it right, the index would be 0.25.